sermon: Entanglement with the Yoke of Bondage

 Given 17-Mar-01; Sermon #492; 69 minutes

-In this comprehensive overview on the subject of slavery, Martin Collins identifies several ways in which humans throughout history have become enslaved.
-No civilization has escaped its scourge, although Gentile administration has always been more cruel and severe than Israelite administration, the latter being influenced by the humane biblical injunctions.
-In the New Testament, slavery serves as a metaphor of a system passing away (Galatians 4:4-7), and the spirit of cringing bondage is generally discouraged (Romans 8:15-17).
+No civilization has escaped the scourge of slavery, although Gentile administration has always been more cruel and severe than Israelite administration, the latter being influenced by the humane biblical injunctions.
+In the New Testament, slavery serves as a metaphor of a system passing away, and the spirit of cringing bondage is generally discouraged.
 Suggesting that there are basically three types of slavery- (1)those practiced by Gentile world leaders immersed in the Babylonian system, (2) sin- the most insidious and destructive form, and (3) righteousness (Romans 6:19), this sermon encourages us to opt for Christ's yoke (Matthew 11:28-30) which paradoxically frees from bondage.

 There has been a lot going on in the news this week, and apparently God is speeding things up—with the economy in the entire world, as well as the devastation to the farms and the cattle growers and all of the killing that is going on.
 I understand that Britain is about to kill over a million cattle.
 These things are very serious for nation's economies, and it does not look good for the entire world.